helgeho/ArchiveSpark/docs/Building.md

 # Building ArchiveSpark

-To build the ArchiveSpark JAR files from source you need to have Scala 2.11 as well as SBT installed.
+To build the ArchiveSpark JAR files from source you need to have Scala 2.12 as well as SBT installed.

-Then simply run the following build commands from within the ArchiveSpark folder:
+Sparkling...

-1. `sbt assembly`
+Then simply run the following build command from within the ArchiveSpark folder:

-2. `sbt assemblyPackageDependency`
+`sbt assembly`

-These commands will create two JAR files under `target/scala-2.11`, one for ArchiveSpark and one for the required dependencies.
+This commands will create a JAR files under `target/scala-2.12`.
-Please include these files in your project that depends on ArchiveSpark or add them to your JVM classpath.
+Please include this file in your project that depends on ArchiveSpark or add it to your JVM classpath.

 There are also pre-built versions available that you can add as dependencies to your projects.
 Fore more information, please read [Using ArchiveSpark as a library (advanced)](Using_Library.md).